“If you can find out who you are, at a young age, you can avoid a lot of pitfalls.”

 Learning to Fly

-In the past 14 years, The Saidat Show, like Saidat, has found its groove, largely because it’s uniquely tapped into what educators want students to hear.
+In the past 14 years, The Saidat Show, like Saidat, has found its groove, largely because it’s uniquely tapped in to what educators want students to hear.
 “I’m just enhancing a message that teachers are providing every day at school,” says Saidat.
+She and her team deliver that message while leaving a lasting impression.
+They spend entire days at each school, leading separate events for primary, junior and intermediate students, before teaching everyone to dance.
+Saidat is also excited to offer an ongoing resource for all schools in the form of her YouTube channel.
+“It’s pretty awesome to be able to refer teachers to those programs.”

 She wants to empower youth with the tools they need to manage their feelings and emotions, and get to know—and accept—themselves.
-“If you can find out who you are, at a young age, you can avoid a lot of pitfalls, like feeling insecure or unwilling to try or afraid to fail, or always worrying what people think of you,” says Saidat.
+“If you can find out who you are, at a young age, you can avoid a lot of pitfalls, like feeling insecure or unwilling to try or afraid to fail, or always worrying what people think of you.”

-One of the most rewarding parts of her show is when students approach her at the end of the day and tell her: “I felt insecure about myself, and you’ve given me some ideas on how to get better, and I’m going to ask for help.”
+For Saidat, one of the most rewarding parts of her show is when students approach her at the end of the day and tell her, “I felt insecure about myself, and you’ve given me some ideas on how to get better, and I’m going to ask for help.”

 And then she dances on to spread joy and love to the rest of Canada’s youth.